 2 – Lab Testing

-When you contract your third party inspection agency for product lab testing, they will – as the name implies – take your product and test it in a lab.
+When you contract your third party inspection agency for product lab testing, they will – as the name implies – test your products in a lab.
 In the lab, chemical ingredients, electrical functions, the flammability of the product and mechanical aspects can be tested.

 3 – FBA Inspection Services